That was all I felt.

-And I deserve every ounce of it.
+And I deserved every ounce of it.

 I left her, my mate, my one true love.

-“What’s the matter mate?” someone asked, disrupting my thoughts as they placed a comforting hand on my shoulder.
+“What’s the matter mate?”
+Someone asked, disrupting my thoughts as they placed a comforting hand on my shoulder.

 “Jake, what’s wrong?”
 Garrett asked again.